 Hagar.
 See Incense.

+Hathor was the youngest daughter of Ishtar.
+She eventually became High-Priestess to Osiris.

+Hathor, in Egyptian traditions, was a major Egyptian God.

+Hetephe aka Hete was the proven finest archer in Nubia, the home to the finest archers in the world.
+She became a Major in the First Egyptian Army and finally the only wife to Djoser.

-High-Priestessa the Haran was Terah’s oldest son.
+Haran was Terah’s oldest son.
 Terah worked for Nimrod in a high position and dealt with selling idols.

 Harran, in this manuscript, is a city a half-day journey south of Urfa and the gateway into Mesopotamia.
 Terah resettled his family there because the village became the center of Terah’s idol manufacturing industry.
 Traditionally, the city where Terah died on his way to Canaan.